canonical/craft-actions/README.md

 ##### `path`

-If your Charmcraft project ("charmcraft.yaml") is not located in the root of the workspace, you can specify an alternative location via the `path` input parameter.
+If your Charmcraft project file ("charmcraft.yaml") is not located in the root of the workspace, you can specify an alternative location via the `path` input parameter.